 According to the Health and Safety Executive (HSE), ‘Lone workers are those who work by themselves without close or direct supervision’.
 Lone working is definitely NOT illegal and is usually safe to carry out work on your own, following the passing of a risk assessment based upon a robust lone working policy.
 However, getting immediate assistance or help could be difficult if you had an accident or suffered an injury while working alone.

-The examples highlighted above are normal job roles that we see from day to day, however the potential risks they face could seriously affect the health, safety and well-being of these employees.
-By conducting lone worker risk assessments, an employer would be able to correctly identify the different types of risks associated with a particular role.
+The examples highlighted above are normal job roles that we see from day to day.
+However the potential risks they face could seriously affect the health, safety and well-being of these employees.
+By conducting lone worker risk assessments, an employer would be able to correctly identify the risks associated with a particular role.
 Here at Peoplesafe, we categorise lone workers into 3 main groups:

 Finally Dave in example 3 is a fixed-site lone worker, because as a warehouse manager he works alone at the same location with little contact with the general public.
 He would benefit from the MicroGuard device as it will help him to raise an alarm with a simple press of the button in an emergency.
 The MicroGuard also has an optional Man Down feature which would raise an alarm automatically if the user slips, trips or falls unconscious.

-The categories are not strictly unique to each job role, a particular job role could fall into multiple categories too, this is why it’s important to run individual risk assessment to correctly identify the risks associated with each job role.
-Along with the above scenarios there are also some general risks affecting the safety of employees while working alone and some of these are:
+The categories are not strictly unique to each job role.
+A particular job role could fall into multiple categories too.
+This is why it’s important to run individual risk assessment to correctly identify the risks associated with each job role.
+Along with the above scenarios there are also some general risks affecting the safety of employees while working alone.
+Some of these are:

 If you would like to find out more information regarding the risks of lone working and how to implement a robust lone worker policy then please contact us at 0800 990 3563 or email email@example.com